camenduru/TostEngine-trellis2-unrealengine-plugin/README.md

-# 🍞 Tost Engine TRELLIS 2
+# 🍞 Tost Engine TRELLIS 2 Unreal Engine Plugin

 A comprehensive Unreal Engine plugin that integrates TRELLIS 2 AI model for generating high-quality 3D models from 2D images.
 This plugin provides a user-friendly interface within the Unreal Editor for seamless 3D content creation.